 Luckily it only took me a couple of minutes.
 I jumped out of the car and headed briskly towards the kiosk – with the intent of “accidentally” bumping into and meeting my literary hero of fifty years.

 Alas, luck was not with me.
 By the time I arrived, the kiosk was empty of customers, and famous authors.

 As Maxwell Smart may have said.
 “I missed it by this much.”

 Well, I saw him, I think.
 That was enough I suppose, and the last act in my very traditional Swiss, Beatenberg vacation.

 It was the day I almost met Erich von Däniken.

 Chariots of the Gods today

 The 50th-anniversary edition of Chariots of the Gods is still a bestseller.

-If you haven’t read any of his books, perhaps it is time for you to be transported to another reality.
+If you haven’t read any of his books, perhaps it is time for you to be transported to an entirely different reality.